Sophira/kaptowka-docs/README.md

     characters.
 The word means "potato" and would properly be transliterated as "kartoshka".

-3.  **Has the maximum of 675 healthy trees ever been reached?**
+3.  **Was the maximum of 675 healthy trees ever reached?**

     Yes!
-The maximum of 675 healthy trees has been reached three times now, and they all have clips!
+Not counting the post-game climb, the maximum of 675 healthy trees was reached three times over the course of the game, and they all have clips!

     * [June 21, 2020 at 22:00:43 GMT](https://www.twitch.tv/kaptowkagame/clip/TentativeAgitatedBillDatBoi)
     * [January 17, 2021 at 03:16:22 GMT](https://clips.twitch.tv/AggressiveYummyFennelWholeWheat)
     * [February 27, 2021 at 19:53:27 GMT](https://www.twitch.tv/kaptowkagame/clip/SuaveFragileFloofFrankerZ-6BSujAxo8-FB-zO7)

-    To the knowledge of this guide's creator, these are the only times this has happened thus far (as of February 28, 2021).
+    To the knowledge of this guide's creator, these are the only times that the maximum of 675 healthy trees was reached over the course of the game (apart from the post-game climb to 675 trees, which I am not counting as trees were already changed to not require watering at the time).
 If any are missing, please let me know!

 Game Update History
 -------------------